Learn more about our customer experience tools to build customer conversations and outshine your competitors with a customer experience strategy.

 Loyal customers represent repeat business, tend to buy more and are more likely to pay a premium price.
 They also cost less to work with.
 High growth organisations benefit from their increased customer focus and engagement by building a larger base of loyal customers.

 Customer advocacy is a key component of the profitable growth cycle.
 Being willing to recommend an organisation to others is not only strongly associated with future purchase behaviours, but is also an invaluable avenue for organisations to win new customers through referrals.
-High growth organisations benefit from the increased customer advocacy by
+High growth organisations benefit from increased customer advocacy by

 9. Seeking customer referrals as an integral part of their customer growth strategy, often measured by the Net Promoter Score (NPS)* which determines the proportion of customers that are “promoters” versus the customers that are “detractors”.